As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 Pipeline health

-Where this tends to play the largest role, as I just mentioned, is in our pipeline health.
+Where this tends to play the largest role is in our pipeline health.
 When we define pipeline health, that usually is composed of two areas.

 # of deals in play